SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-existing-javascript-libraries.md

 > Note how the entry for registering jQuery uses **jquery** for the external resource name but **jQuery** as the global variable name.
 The name of the external resource is the name that you use in the `import` statements in your code.
 This is also the name that must match TypeScript typings.
 The global variable name, specified using the **globalName** property, is the name known to other scripts like plugins built on top of the library.
 While for some libraries these names might be the same, it's not required and you should carefully check that you are using correct names to avoid any problems.

-## Non-AMD scripts considerations
+## Non-module scripts considerations

-Many JavaScript libraries and scripts developed in the past are distributed as non-AMD scripts.
-While the SharePoint Framework supports loading non-AMD scripts, you should strive to avoid using them whenever possible.
+Many JavaScript libraries and scripts developed in the past are distributed as non-module scripts.
+While the SharePoint Framework supports loading non-module scripts, you should strive to avoid using them whenever possible.

-Non-AMD scripts are registered in the global scope of the page: script loaded by one web part is available to all other web parts on the page.
-If you had two web parts using different versions of jQuery, both loaded as non-AMD scripts, the web part that loaded the last would overwrite all previously registered versions of jQuery.
+Non-module scripts are registered in the global scope of the page: script loaded by one web part is available to all other web parts on the page.
+If you had two web parts using different versions of jQuery, both loaded as non-module scripts, the web part that loaded the last would overwrite all previously registered versions of jQuery.
 As you can imagine, this could lead to unpredictable results and very hard to debug issues that would occur only in certain scenarios - only with other web parts using a different version of jQuery on the page and only when they load in particular order.
 The module architecture solves this problem by isolating scripts and preventing them from affecting each other.

 ## When you should consider bundling